Image

 MAJOR GROUPS OF MARGINOCEPHALIA

-The third major clade of ornithischians (after Thyreophora and Ornithopoda) is Marginocephalia ("ridged heads").
-Like ornithopods (and thescelosaurids), marginocephalians are neornithischians; collectively, Ornithopoda and Marginocephalia make the clade Cerapoda.
+The fifth major clade of ornithischians (after Heterodontosauridae, Thyreophora, Thescelosauridae, and Ornithopoda) is Marginocephalia ("ridged heads").
+Like ornithopods and thescelosaurids, marginocephalians are neornithischians; collectively, Ornithopoda and Marginocephalia make the clade Cerapoda.
 There are two main clades of marginocephalians: thick-skulled Pachycephalosauria ("thick headed lizards") and beaked (and later frilled (and eventually horned)) Ceratopsia ("horned faces").
 The bipedal pachycephalosaurs and psittacosaurid ceratopsians were once included in Ornithopoda, but are now recognized as closer to the horned dinosaurs (Ceratopsidae) and their more primitive frilled-but-hornless relatives (the rest of Neoceratopsia).

 Various postcranial shared derived characters unite Pachycephalosauria and Ceratopsia, but the most distinctive specialization is the one that gives this clade its name: